Mikrotik: Local auth, API

 In all types of API authentication it is important to have API enabled on the Mikrotik router and also in Splynx router settings:

 After the settings are enabled on both platforms, it is necessary to create a special admin account on the router for Splynx.
 The admin account will be used by the Splynx API to login to the router and to make any changes thereon.
-You can create a special access group with the following permissions and then include the admin to this group:
+You can create a full group and then include the admin to this group: